haoyee-dev/google_my_business_api/README.md

 Google My Business API
 ======================

 Node.js client library for using Google My Business API v3.
 Support for authentication, token refresh.
 Tokens are saved to a local file.
+This is meant for users who want a quick way to extract most commonly required business data for analysis.
+For full usage of Google My Business API, please refer to the full [API documentation](https://developers.google.com/my-business/)

 Library Maintenance
 -------------------